 Where n is the evaluation of power saving, VDD is the normal supply voltage, while Viow is the lower supply voltage.

-Undoubtedly, a lower supply voltage increases the probability of read errors from SRAM.
+Undoubtedly, a lower supply voltage increases the probability of read error from SRAM.
 Many researchers conducted in the past have presented the relationship between supply voltage and read error probability, as shown in Fig. 12 [19].
 With lower supply voltage, the probability of read error increases.
 Hence, after the introduction of selectively reduction in supply voltage, a stochastic probability model is built in c++ to analyze the impact of selective reduced supply voltage on output quality.
 As shown in Table I, the output quality PSNR does not decrease linearly with increasing read error probability; instead, an anti-correlation may occur.
-This is because some pixel information was lost during our approximation process, however, subsequent read errors may "recover" the missing pixel information.
+This is because some pixel information was lost during our approximation process, however, subsequent read error may "recover" the missing pixel information.
 Therefore, this strategy not only further reduces the storage power consumption, but also shows surprising results in terms of output quality.

+D.Discussion for hardware overhead

+In this section, the pre-processed circuit and the encoding circuit required for the methods proposed herein will be evaluated.

+For the pre-processing circuit used for the implementation of the data-compensated dropping method, the circuit structure under different approximate bit conditions is compiled by Verilog, and then synthesized by DesigningCompiler of Synopsys Company under SMIC65 nm process of SMIC Corp.
+The obtained gate-level netlist is sent to the PrimeTime Tool to acquire the data latency, power consumption, and area, which are regarded as the hardware overhead for discussion.
+From the analysis in section III, when K=6 and 7, the selective dropping method fails.
+Therefore, only the values of K= 1,2,3,4,5 are discussed herein.
+Furthermore, the additional power consumption of the added pre-processing circuit is low, and the area and latency increase are limited.
+Under the same conditions, when compared to the actual image and video encoding and decoding [15], the total power consumption of DRAM and SRAM is approximately 1W, and the areas of standard DRAM and 64k-bit SRAM are far greater than μm2-magnitude.
+Therefore, the power consumption and areas of the added circuits can be completely negligible in the actual system.

+For the encoding algorithm, the hardware implementation cost of this method is displayed in Table II.
+It can be seen that the cost is only several hundred gates, which can be completely negligible in comparison with the MPEG-2 decoding system that requires nearly one million gates.

+Compared the power consumption reduction with complete dropping method, like the simulation process in section IV.
+Navg in DRAM and the switch probability for SRAM based on the complete dropping method will also be evaluated.
+As can be seen in Table III, the complete dropping method gains more power reduction than the proposed strategy.
+However, according to the original intention of the designer, the output quality should be concerned with top priority.
+The output quality reduction for complete dropping strategy shown in Fig. 9 is significant, which cannot be accepted in most practical applications.
+Thus, the proposed strategy is more efficient and effective to achieve the tradeoff between output quality and storage power consumption.

 V. Conclusion